bparanj/crystal/computer/terms/thunderbolt.md

 ### Uses

 - **External Storage**: High-speed external hard drives and SSDs use Thunderbolt for rapid data transfer.
-- **Displays**: Connects high-resolution monitors and displays, including 4K and 5K screens.
+- **Displays**: Connects high-resolution monitors and displays,  4K and 5K screens.
 - **Docking Stations**: Expands the connectivity of laptops by providing multiple ports (USB, Ethernet, HDMI, etc.) through a single Thunderbolt connection.
 - **Professional Audio/Video**: Used in professional audio and video equipment for fast and reliable data transfer.